- Buy LINK and 50+ other cryptos

-It’s not currently possible to buy LINK tokens directly with fiat currency (USD, for example).
-Instead, you’ll need to buy a widely traded cryptocurrency, such as bitcoin (BTC) or Ethereum (ETH), and then trade that currency for LINK tokens.
+There are several ways to buy LINK tokens directly with fiat currency (USD, for example).
+Alternatively, you can buy a widely traded cryptocurrency such as Bitcoin (BTC) or Ethereum (ETH), and then trade that currency for LINK tokens.
 The basic process you’ll need to follow is outlined below: